India’s prime minister names Cabinet after decisive election

-NEW DELHI — India’s newly sworn in Prime Minister Narendra Modi has named a Cabinet of ministers, handing the powerful home affairs portfolio to the president of his Hindu nationalist party credited with delivering him a thunderous reelection.
+NEW DELHI — India’s newly sworn in Prime Minister Narendra Modi named a Cabinet on Friday, handing the powerful home affairs portfolio to the president of his Hindu nationalist party credited with delivering him a thunderous reelection.

-BJP president Amit Shah was named the home minister and Modi’s first-term defense minister, Nirmala Sitharaman, was named finance minister in 24 Cabinet posts allocated Friday.
+Bharatiya Janata Party President Amit Shah was named home minister and Modi’s first-term defense minister, Nirmala Sitharaman, was put in charge of finance.
+Subrahmanyam Jaishankar, the former ambassador to the United States, will oversee the external affairs ministry, India’s press information bureau said.

-Modi was sworn in for his second term as India’s prime minister on Thursday.
+Modi was sworn in for a second term as prime minister on Thursday.
+He will also oversee the departments of atomic energy and space, and “all important policy issues,” it said.

-Modi’s Bharatiya Janata Party won 303 seats in the 542-member lower house of Parliament, giving the party a decisive mandate.
+The BJP won 303 seats in the 542-member lower house of Parliament in the elections, giving it a decisive mandate and the ability to form a government without other parties.

-But Modi faces immense challenges including a slowing economy, high rates of joblessness and low agricultural prices that have hurt farmers.
+But Modi faces immense challenges including a slowing economy, high joblessness and low agricultural prices that have hurt farmers.

 The country of 1.3 billion people seeks swift economic change.